aakashkh/data-patterns/_posts/tsql/2019-3-09-Functions-And-Aggregations-In-TSQL.md

 tags: [tsql,  sql, data, sql server, database, AdventureWorks, Functions, Logical, window, group by, groupby, aggregate, sum, rank, order]
 ---
 ## Functions in TSQL
 We can use multiple inbuilt functions in TSQL to achieve complex tasks in a very simpler manner.
 We'll discuss the following -
 * [Scalar Functions](#scalar-functions)
 * [Logical Functions](#logical-functions)
 * [Window Functions](#window-functions)
 * [Group By](#group-by)

+For more details regarding built in functions in TSQL, please visit -
+https://docs.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-2017

 The first one in this category is -
 ### Scalar functions
 These functions returns a single value, for example - Year(), Day(), Upper()
-Go to following link, to more details regarding built in functions in TSQL -
-https://docs.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-2017

-The following query will give Year of the SellStartDate, and the scalar function used here is Year().
+- The following query will give **Year** of the SellStartDate, and the scalar function used here is Year().

 ```sql
 Select
   Year(SellStartDate) as SellStartYear,